-Treatments for COPD include inhaled medications, oxygen if you need it and regular exercise to reduce your feeling of shortness of breath.
-To learn more about COPD click here.
-Scroll down to find out more about our comprehensive approach to COPD.
+Treatments for COPD include inhaled medications, oxygen if you need it, and regular exercise to reduce your feeling of shortness of breath.
+Learn more about COPD and treatments.

-At your first clinic visit you will meet with our nurse, one of our physicians and our respiratory therapist.
-Between us we will cover the following:
+At your first clinic visit you will meet with our nurse, one of our physicians, and our respiratory therapist.
+Together, we will:

 - Have you perform some breathing tests before we see you.
-We will be able to tell you whether your COPD is mild, moderate or severe based on these tests
+These tests will help us understand whether your COPD is mild, moderate, or severe.

 - Review your medical history